We are running WPForms Giveaway. Participate and 3 Lucky winners will get a license of their choice.

 Have you ever wanted to create a custom form for a particular use?
 Take for example the contact us form.
-We create it because it serves a purpose and we can even create drop down selection mentions to better organize the emails coming in to address to our internal departments or ourselves if you are a one person blog.
+We create it because it serves a purpose and we can even create drop-down selection mentions to better organize the emails coming in to address to our internal departments or ourselves if you are a one-person blog.
 We have talked about different contact form plugins more than one time on this blog already.

 Today I’d like to introduce you to the ultimate user-friendly form plugin called WPForms.
-This plugin is owned by the same company who owns OptinMonster and SolioquyWP.
+This plugin is owned by the same company which owns OptinMonster and MonsterInsights.
 I used this plugin on an old blog of mine and on that blog I had the free version.
 Today I would like to go through the paid version because it has add-on’s which allows you to do great things.

 WPForms Review – Create Many Forms

 When we talk about easy plugins to configure, I’d have to mention that WPForms is right up there.
 I will admit, at first when I installed this plugin on my old blog; I didn’t read the instructions, I winged it and did a great job.
 This time around I read some parts as I am showing you some of the premium add-on’s that comes with a paid membership versus not having them with the official free lite version.

 The pre-built templates make things a lot easy when designing any form.
 My design skills are still weak in my opinion so using a template that I can build upon is what works best.

 - Online Form Builder – Our powerful drag & drop contact form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.

 - 100% Responsive – Mobile Friendly contact forms

 - Form Templates – Use our pre-built form templates to save time.
 Never start from scratch again.